 The response from the school and community was so positive, CAN has engaged the same creative team to deliver Stage 2 of the Waugal Wall.
 This artwork will focus on indigenous astronomy and feature a star story that is significant to the South West of the state.
 The Waugal Wall is part of CAN’s Rekindling Stories on Country cultural preservation initiative and it’s funded by The Ministry for the Arts, Department of Culture and the Arts WA and the Australia Council.

-The wall is due to be completed in May 2017.
+The wall was completed in May 2017.